DeclarativeHub/Layoutless/README.md

 }
 ```

 `View` is basically a UIView subclass with `subviewsLayout` property that we can override to provide our own layout.
 That is all there is to it.
+[Check it out]().

 Layoutless provides base views like: `View`, `Control`, `Label`, `Button`, `ImageView`, `TextField`, etc.

 ## Styling

-For a UI code to be more declarative, apart from solving the layout problem, we also have to solve the styling problem.
-It turns out, there is a very simple solution to the problem.
+For UI code to be more declarative, apart from solving the layout problem, we also have to solve the styling problem.
+It turns out, there is a very simple solution to that problem.
 You can find a detailed explanation of the solution presented in the [article about it](https://hackernoon.com/simple-stylesheets-in-swift-6dda57b5b00d), so let's just see how it works.

 We will define something called Stylesheet in an extension of the view or the view controller we are about to style.
 A Stylesheet is just a namespace (i.e. an enum) with a collection of styles.